Nan Zhang PhD

 Google Scholar

-I am Interim Professor ("Vertretungsprofessor") of Evidence-based Political Research at the University of Mannheim, where I also head the Emmy-Noether research group Making Diversity Work at the Mannheim Center for European Social Research (MZES).
+I am Interim Professor ("Vertretungsprofessor") of Evidence-based Political Research at the University of Mannheim, where I also head the Emmy-Noether research group Making Diversity Work at the Mannheim Centre for European Social Research (MZES).
 My work spans both Political Science and Sociology, with a focus on the study of group relations, language and identity, social norms, and civic behavior.
 Major applications include research on immigration, ethnic diversity, and state- and nation-building.

 I hold a Ph.D. in Political Science from Stanford University, a J.D. from Stanford Law School, and a double B.A. in Economics and Political Science from the University of California, Berkeley.
 I have held prior positions at the Max Planck Institute for Research on Collective Goods and the European University Institute.